sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_posture_policy.md

 * `maxKubeVersion`: (Optional) Policy maximum Kubernetes version, e.g., 1.26.
 This field will be deprecated in the future, and you should use the targets field instead to describe policy platform and version.

-* `targets`:(Optional) Specifies target platforms and version ranges.
+* `target`:(Optional) Specifies target platforms and version ranges.
 This field should replace Platform, MinKubeVersion, and MaxKubeVersion for more flexible and detailed policy descriptions.

   Note: The fields Platform, MinKubeVersion, and MaxKubeVersion will be deprecated in the future.
 We recommend using the targets field now to describe policy platform and version constraints

-* `groups` - (Optional) Group block defines list of groups attached to Policy
+* `group` - (Optional) Group block defines list of groups attached to Policy

-### Targetd block
+### Target block
  - `platform` (Optional): Name of the target platform (e.g., IKS, AWS).
  - `minVersion` (Optional): Minimum version of the platform.(e.g., 1.24)
  - `maxVersion` (Optional): Maximum version of the platform. (e.g., 1.26)

-### Groups block
+### Group block
 - `name` - (Required) The name of the Posture Policy Group.
 - `description` - (Required) The description of the Posture Policy Group.
 - `requirements` -  (Optional) Requirements block defines list of requirements attached to Group